ionos-cloud/cert-manager-webhook-ionos-cloud/README.md

       --from-literal=auth-token=<IONOS CLOUD AUTH TOKEN>
     ```

-> [!IMPORTANT]
-> If you are planning to use a CluserIssuer, you need to add the following argument to the cert-manager: `----cluster-resource-namespace=DEPLOYMENT_NAMESPACE` where the `DEPLOYMENT_NAMESPACE` is the namespace where this webhook is deployed.
-This is because the service account RBAC is scoped to fetch secrets only from the webhook namespace.
-If a cluster issuer is used, cert-manager defaults to creating resource of type `acme.ionos.com` in its own namespace, which will cause a failure when reading the secret containing the token.

 4. ***Configuration of ClusterIssuer/Issuer:***

 The first step of using cert-manager is creating an Issuer or ClusterIssuer.